 May your positive memories of BYU stay with you throughout your life.
 May your BYU connections continue to be a strong influence in all that you do.
 May you know that you will always be welcome here on campus on this consecrated ground.
-And may God bless each of you and this wonderful university.

 Wow!
 What an impressive and inspiring sight to see all of you graduates gathered here today to celebrate an end and a beginning!
 You have entered and learned, and now it is time to go forth and serve.
 What exciting opportunities await you!